A priori analysis of a tensor ROM for parameter dependent parabolic problems: Introduction

-The application of tensor techniques opens up new possibilities for both building reduced bases and performing error analyses of resulting Galerkin ROMs.
+{Tensor methods, such as tensor cross approximations, have recently shown promising success in approximating solutions for parametric PDE problems; see, e.g.~\cite{schwab2011sparse,khoromskij2011tensor,ballani2015hierarchical,dolgov2015polynomial,nouy2017low,dolgov2019hybrid,glau2020low}.} The application of tensor techniques also opens up new possibilities for both building reduced bases and performing error analyses of resulting Galerkin ROMs.
 The present paper contributes to the latter topic.
 Loosely speaking, the idea is that in the parametric setting, replacing SVD (or POD) with a low-rank tensor decomposition (LRTD) of the snapshot tensor allows us to retain and recover information about the variation of optimal reduced spaces with respect to parameters.
-This enables constructing parameter-specific reduced spaces for out-of-sample parameter values and developing the analysis by exploiting the smoothness of the solution manifold rather than the Kolmogorov n-widths.
+This enables constructing parameter-specific reduced spaces for out-of-sample parameter values and developing the analysis by exploiting the {(local)} smoothness of the solution manifold, {while avoiding global characteristics such as Kolmogorov {$n$}-widths of the parametric solution manifold}.
 This also extends existing a priori error analyses of Galerkin ROMs to the parametric setting, covering out-of-sample parameter values.

 The remainder of the paper is organized into six sections.
 Section~\ref{s:setup} formulates the problem and recalls a conventional POD approach to assist the reader in understanding the tensor ROM (or LRTD--ROM) as a generalization of the POD--ROM.
 Section~\ref{s:prelim} collects the necessary preliminaries of tensor linear algebra.
-The tensor ROM is introduced in section~\ref{s:TROM}.
-In section~\ref{s:analysis}, we derive interpolation, approximation, and stability results that we need to further derive the error bound.
-The error estimate is proved in section~\ref{s:error}.
+The LRTD--ROM is introduced in Section~\ref{s:TROM}.
+In Section~\ref{s:analysis}, we derive interpolation, approximation, and stability results that we need to further derive the error bound.
+The error estimate is proved in Section~\ref{s:error}.
 Section~\ref{s:num} illustrates the analysis with the results of several numerical experiments.